Tip!: Setting up and using a DVR or Live TV is a premium feature and requires an active Plex Pass subscription.

 Related Page: Hauppauge: Running WinTV Tuners under Linux

-You will need to connect your DVR to an antenna to be able to pick up the free digital Over the Air broadcasts.
+You will need to connect your DVR tuner to an antenna to be able to pick up the free digital over-the-air broadcasts.

 Plex will work with any digital antenna, regardless of manufacturer.
 The best antenna for you can vary greatly based on a number of factors, including: your particular location, channels availability, and distance/direction from the broadcast sources.
 An "amplified" antenna may provide improved reception and allow you to reach more distant stations, particularly when using an indoor antenna.